GlideAngle/flare-timing/README.md

 5. Score the competition with `gap-point` producing a `*.gap-point.yaml` file.

 Once the data is prepared the server web service and single page client web app, the comp server and comp client, can be started.

-### Extracting Inputs

-    $ __shake-build/extract-task --help
-    Convert a competition FSDB (XML) file to YAML with only the inputs needed for scoring.

-    extract-task [OPTIONS]

-    Source:
-      -d --dir=ITEM   Over all the competition FSDB files in this directory -f --file=ITEM  With this one competition FSDB file

 ### Task Length